The Formula for Success: Best Project Management Practices for Managers

 1. Have a kickoff meeting

 In this initial meeting, all stakeholders are invited and their relevance to the primary objectives of the project is discussed.
 A project manager also ensures that the interests of all the parties are aligned.
-By bringing everyone on the same page and introducing everyone who’s involved parties, it gets easier to establish a working communication plan for the project.
+By bringing everyone on the same page and introducing everyone who’s involved parties, having a project kickoff meeting gets easier to establish a working communication plan for the project.

 2. Establish project scope and objectives